h8liu-archives/luna/readme.md

 do so.
-However, these projects have all been evolved into huge, undocumented and largely monolithic (not so clearly modularized) monsters, and I alone simply will not have the energy to refactor them without huge amount of help from the developer community, which often is driven by feature implementations and project deadline, and has no fundamental interests on code refactoring at this stage.
+However, these projects have all been evolved into huge, undocumented and largely monolithic (not so clearly modularized) monsters, and I alone simply will not have the energy to refactor them without a huge amount of help from the developer community, which often is driven by feature implementations and project deadline, and has no fundamental interests on code refactoring at this stage.
 Therefore, I decide to reinvent the wheel again, to build something small from scratch, on my own.

 In particular, I decide to build something over bare metal, so that it does not depend on any software layer that I cannot possibly